7 Key US & EU Regulations for Apparel & Textile Supply Chains

 How to comply with the Fashion Act?

-• Map and disclose at least 50% of your suppliers by volume across all tiers
+• Map and disclose at least 50% of your manufacturers and suppliers by volume across all tiers

-• Set baseline and reduction targets for energy usage, greenhouse gas emissions, water, and chemicals
+• Set and achieve science-based targets for energy usage, greenhouse gas emissions, water, and chemicals

 • Report the amount of product produced based on material type